KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Masters:** TSLRCM

-**Installation Instructions:** Install part 1 and then part 2, then, if using Better Jekk'Jekk Tarr Thugs, also install the compatch.
+**Installation Instructions:** Install part 1 and then part 2, then, if using Better JJT Thugs, also install the compatch.

 ___